 Topped with freshly whipped cream and your choice of toasted pumpkin seeds, pecans, or walnuts this pumpkin, ginger, and spice dessert is sure to impress.

-In a small heavy-bottom saucepan set over medium heat, combine 1 tbsp water, sugar and corn syrup.
+In a small heavy-bottom saucepan set over medium heat, combine water, sugar and corn syrup.
 Cook, swirling pan occasionally, for 6 to 8 minutes or until sugar is dissolved and caramel is deep amber color.

 Immediately pour caramel into eight 6-oz ramekins, swirling to spread the caramel evenly over bottom.
 Let stand until caramel is set.

 Prepare a water bath by laying a tea towel in the bottom of a large roasting pan (to prevent ramekins from moving as they bake).
 Fill kettle with water and bring to boil.